Worldwide Korean War Photo and Video Contest to Honor Veterans and Promote Peace

 *United Nations Allied (27)—Republic of Korea, Australia, Belgium, Canada, Colombia, Ethiopia, France, Greece, Luxembourg, Netherlands, New Zealand, Philippines, South Africa, Suriname, Thailand, Turkey, United Kingdom (including Scotland, Ireland, Wales), United States; Naval Support: Japan; Medical: Denmark, Italy, Norway, India, Sweden; Communist Forces (3)—Democratic People’s Republic of Korea, People’s Republic of China, Soviet Union.

-**The Kingdom of Belgium participated in the Korean War from January 1951 to June 1955.
-Prime Minister Joseph Pholien sent one infantry battalion.
-The Belgian United Nations Command (BUNC) fought in key battles, such as the Battle of the Imjin River, and popularized the phrase "Belgians can do too!"
-In total, Belgium deployed 3,498 soldiers and suffered 440 casualties.
-According to the statistics provided by the South Korean government, there were 99 killed in action, 336 wounded in action, 4 missing in action, and 1 prisoner of war.
-The Korean War Memorial in Belgium is located in Brussels at the Korean Square.
-The names of the fallen are engraved in a memorial in this residential area.
+**The French Republic participated in the Korean War from November 1950 to October 1953.
+The French Battalion demonstrated great bravery at the battle of Chipyongri.
+President Vincent Auriol sent one artillery battalion and a destroyer.
+In total, France deployed 3,421 soldiers and suffered 1,289 casualties.
+According to the statistics provided by the South Korean government, there were 262 killed in action, 1,008 wounded in action, 7 missing in action, and 12 prisoners of war.
+The Korean War Memorial in France is located at a military compound in Saint-Germain-en-Laye.
+It is a wall plaque with the names of the fallen during the Korean War.

-***The Grand Duchy of Luxembourg participated in the Korean War from January 1951 to January 1953.
-Luxembourg’s size was about a hundredth of that of the Korean Peninsula, yet the Grand Duke Henri sent one infantry platoon.
-In total, Luxembourg deployed 100 soldiers and suffered 15 casualties.
-According to the statistics provided by the South Korean government, there were 2 killed in action and 13 wounded in action.
-The Monument of Remembrance, known locally as Gëlle Fra, is located in Luxembourg City and displays the Golden Lady.
-It honors those who have volunteered for service and fought during both World Wars and the Korean War.
+***The Italian Republic participated in the Korean War from November 1951 to January 1955.
+Italy was one of the five countries that provided medical support.
+President Luigi Einaudi sent the 68th Red Cross Hospital.
+In total, Italy deployed 128 medical professionals.
+The memorial in Italy is a plaque located inside the Red Cross headquarters in Rome, where a ceremony was held in 1951 before sending men and women to service in Korea.

 Hannah Kim